These days you can find a small appliance tailored to almost any style of cooking.

 Many foods can be prepared in less time than with a conventional oven, and because you use less oil it’s healthier as well.

 While an air fryer may sound like a perfect addition to your kitchen, they are not without some drawbacks.
-Most air fryers are small so cooking for a large family may require you to make several batches.
+Most air fryers, and especially air fryer lids, are relatively small.
+So cooking for a large family may require you to make several batches.

 Also although food may come out brown and crispy like with a deep fryer, air fryers don’t produce the exact same taste as a deep fryer would.